 Design, test and evolve

-We had to continually learn, evolve, and pivot on every part of this project as we learned new information, the hardware evolved, and learned what was possible.
+We had to continually learn, evolve, and pivot on every part of this project as we learned new information, the hardware evolved and learned what was possible.

 Curated content when you need it

 Unlike other mobile apps for smartphones and tablets, wearable experiences need to be designed to distill and curate information for the user who is focused on using the form factor to help them accomplish something in the moment.
-The SPG App for Apple Watch continues the pioneering concept of state-aware design to give guests the information and functionality they need before, during, and after they stay at a Starwood hotel through glances, notifications, and the Watch app.
+The SPG App for Apple Watch continues the pioneering concept of state-aware design to give guests the information and functionality they need before, during, and after staying at a Starwood hotel through glances, notifications, and the Watch app.